MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 monikerRange: '>=sc-om-2019'
 ---

-# Quisckstart: Migrate from Operations Manager on-premises to Azure Monitor SCOM Managed Instance
+# Quickstart: Migrate from Operations Manager on-premises to Azure Monitor SCOM Managed Instance

 This quickstart provides the process of migration from Operations Manager on-premises to Azure Monitor SCOM Managed Instance.